Quick Start

 Submit Computation Transaction

-Submit the encrypted computation for execution.
-The Arcium network will process your encrypted data without ever decrypting it.
+Submit the confidential computation for execution.
+The Arcium network computes over your data without ever exposing it.

 import {